 An LU is associated with an EQT entry and a subchannel.
 Some I/O devices have EQT entries with one subchannel designation (i.e., line printers) and are referenced by a single LU number.
 Other devices (disc drives and CRT terminals) have EQT entries with several subchannel designations, with an LU assignment for each subchannel.
-When a user makes an I/O request specifying an LU number, he can be addressing a total device (line printer) or a subsection of a device (left CTU of a terminal).
+When a user makes an I/O request specifying an LU number, he can be addressing a total device (line printer) or a subsection of a device (one surface of a disc).